sourcegraph/handbook/content/ceo/executive_business_administrator_role.md

 # Executive Business Administrator role

-We're looking for someone to work with our CEO and executive team to help with internal and external communication, logistics, and scheduling.
+We're looking for someone to work with our CEO to help with internal and external communication, processes, logistics, and scheduling.
 You'll be part of our quickly growing, [all-remote](../../company/remote/index.md), [values-oriented](../../company/values.md) team at [Sourcegraph](https://about.sourcegraph.com).

 ## You'll:

-- Support our CEO (primarily) and 4 members of the executive team in US Pacific and Eastern Time Zones
+- Support our CEO
 - Manage complex calendar scheduling with team members, customers, candidates, investors, and others
 - Draft and review internal and external communications for our CEO
 - Attend company and executive team meetings, track agenda, and keep notes